agama-project/agama-project.github.io/docs/user/reference/profile/storage.md

 In that example, the only criteria to select the disks is the `driver`.
 Then the `partitions` section is used to specify what to do with the partitions within those USB disks.

-But sometimes it may be useful to select the disks based the presence or the properties of their partitions.
+But sometimes it may be useful to select the disks based on the presence or the properties of their partitions.
 The `partitions` condition can be used for that purpose within the `search` section of an entry of `drives` or `mdRaids`.